traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

 > **Note:** Please refer to the [README](../README.md) for a list of requirements.

+## Configuration

+The deployment can be customized through the following variables in `terraform.tfvars`:

+- `enable_traefik`: Enable/disable Traefik deployment

 ## Deployment
 * Install [Traefik for Azure Arc](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/containous.traefik-on-arc/) application using Terraform
   ```shell